pleeseberg/Python-Projects/Twitter_Sentiment_Analysis/README.md

 ## Overview

 Sentiment analysis is a powerful tool for understanding opinions and emotions expressed in text.
-This project aims to develop a model to classify sentiment in text data, such as tweets or reviews, into categories like positive, negative, or neutral.
-By leveraging machine learning techniques, the project seeks to provide valuable insights into user sentiments and trends.
+This project aims to develop a model to classify sentiment in text data, such as tweets or reviews, into positive, negative, or neutral categories.
+The project seeks to provide valuable insights into user sentiments and trends by leveraging machine learning techniques.

 ## Motivation